Also known as: rocking plank, forearm rocking plank, dynamic forearm plank, core rocking plank, rocking plank exercise

 What is Plank Rocks?

-Plank Rocks is an easy dynamic forearm-plank variation that shifts your body forward and back to challenge stability.
-It primarily targets the core, shoulders, and glutes.
-Focus on bracing the core and maintaining a neutral spine throughout each controlled repetition.
+Plank Rocks are a forearm plank variation that shifts your body forward and back to increase core engagement.
+It primarily targets the core, shoulders, and glutes and is rated easy.
+Maintain a tight midline and neutral spine to perform reps safely while developing endurance and shoulder stability.

 How to Do Plank Rocks